-The Sports Department welcomes questions, comments, and concerns that may come up over the course of the season about practices, coaches, games, etc. Please communicate them clearly and in a timely manner.
+The Sports Department welcomes questions, comments, and concerns that may come up over the course of the season about practices, coaches, games, etc. Please communicate them clearly and on a timely manner.
 Issues can only be resolved when Y staff is notified!

-E-mail Ty LeBar at sports@hastingsymca.net or call the Y at 402-463-3139.
+E-mail Ty LeBar at sports@hastingsymca.net or Landon Arnold at sportscoordinator@hastingsymca.net or call the Y at 402-463-3139.